Skip to footer content

 {

-// Retrieve byte array from database or system
+// Retrieve the stored byte array from the database

 byte[] pdfData = GetPdfFromDatabase(documentId);